Things To Do

 Bukit Cerakah

-A popular hiking spot with a moderate trail that offers a beautiful view of the surroundings and a chance to experience the local wildlife.
+A popular hiking spot offering various trails with beautiful forest scenery and a chance to see local wildlife.

 Kota Damansara Community Forest Reserve